Topiramate

 Quick read

-Topiramate use in pregnancy has been linked to birth defects and lower birth weight in the baby, as well as altered learning and behaviour in children who were exposed in the womb.
+Topiramate use in pregnancy has been linked to birth defects and altered neurodevelopment in the baby.

 Topiramate is occasionally used in pregnancy if no other medicine will work to treat epilepsy.